 We can use our monthly search count to estimate how many people use DuckDuckGo by dividing the total by the average number of searches per person done on other search engines that do track their users.
 The monthly average is about 30 searches per person, or one per day on average.
 Of course, some people search way more and some way less; that is, the variance is high, but that is the reported average.

-In any case, if you use those numbers, it works out to approximately 25 million people!
+In any case, if you use those numbers, it works out to approximately 50 million people (as of November 2019)!